ahl27/ahl27.github.io/_posts/2023-02-23-dendrapply.md

 Benchmarking
 -------

 Speed gains from this implementation are relatively modest, although I suspect that further optimization could improve runtime.
 As the main improvement of this is in the backend and not the R function calls themselves, it should have relatively consistent performance regardless of the input function.
 Testing was performed on a simple function to add an attribute to each node, as well as a recursive one that calls `rapply` at every node.
 Speedup is relatively consistent regardless of function, with the average boost in runtime approximately 1.5-3x on my machine (2021 MacBook Pro, M1 Pro, 32GB RAM).
 Calling `rapply` had less of a speedup compared to faster functions, likely because the runtime of the called R function dominates the overall runtime of the `dendrapply` call.
+Benchmarking using a minimal function to measure only the impact of the new apply function resulted in an average speedup of 2.5-3x depending on tree size.
 Looking at the memory usage of the functions, my new implementation has significantly decreased usage due to fewer function call frames allocated on the stack.
+However, this is difficult to benchmark since the original function uses R to allocate memory and the new function allocates in C.

 ![](/images/blog_images/dendrapply_benchmark1.png)